 In an email sent to Commissioner Jana Zimmer on February 3, 2015, the applicant's representative, Randall Fox, asserted that during the March 10, 2014 meeting Commission staff had verbally authorized them to continue operating the existing unpermitted facility that is the subject of this permit application during Commission processing of the application.
-To the contrary, Commission staff has sent five enforcement letters (dated October 31, 2013, January 14, 2014, August 21, 2014, September 8, 2014, and February 19, 2015) to the applicant and/or their representative directing them to immediately stop work at the subject site, including three letters sent after the March 10, 2014 meeting (on August 21, 2014, September 8, 2014, and February 19, 2015).
+To the contrary, Commission staff did not provide any such authorization and, in fact, Commission staff has sent five enforcement letters (dated October 31, 2013, January 14, 2014, August 21, 2014, September 8, 2014, and February 19, 2015) to the applicant and/or their representative directing them to stop work at the subject site immediately, including three letters sent after the March 10, 2014 meeting (on August 21, 2014, September 8, 2014, and February 19, 2015).
 Commissioner Zimmer provided the email to Commission staff for response.
-The letter sent by Commission staff on February 19, 2015 was intended to again clarify the facts and is included as Exhibit 11 of this report.
+The letter sent by Commission staff on February 19, 2015, was intended to again clarify the facts and is included as Exhibit 11 of this report.